libcxx/Snowlake/docs/source/tutorial.rst

 chained with the dot (i.e. `'.'`) character to represent members on existing identifiables.

-For example, we can have an identifiable named `"binaryExpr"` that refer to a variable named `"binaryExpr"` in C++, and `"binaryExpr.type"` that refer to the type of the binary expression.
+For example, we can have an identifiable named `StaticMethodCallStmt` that refer to a variable named `StaticMethodCallStmt` in C++, and `StaticMethodCallStmt.return_type` that refer to the return type of the expression.

 Deduced targets